srah89/unsupervised-SEAL/knowledge-incorporation/README.md

 # SEAL - knowledge-incorporation

-This is an implementation of SEAL for the *knowledge incorporation* setting, where the goal is to update or integrate new information from a passage into weights.
+This is an implementation of SEAL for the *knowledge incorporation* setting, where the goal is to update or integrate new information from a passage into weights.  sbatch can always be replaced with bash if only using 1 GPU

 ## Usage